 - When the increase rental payments will commence

 Make sure that any communication you have with the tenant regarding rent increases is in writing.
-This is very important, as you’ll need the paper trail as evidence if your tenant decides to dispute the rent increase.
+This is very important, as you’ll need the paper trail if your tenant disputes the rent increase.

 If a tenant is unhappy about a proposed rent increase, they can apply to a tribunal.
 However, they can only do this if the tenancy agreement is assured or an assured shorthold and they have been issued with a Section 13 Rent Increase Notice.